-Browse to Diagnostics > Routes and review the routes known by the firewall.
+Browse to Diagnostics > Routes and review the contents of the routing table.
 For site-to-site VPNs, routes will be present for the remote network(s) to the appropriate tun or tap interface.
 If the routes are missing or incorrect, the Local Network, Remote Network, or custom options are not configured correctly.
-If a shared key setup is in use and not PKI, ensure that “push” commands are not being used.

 Test from different vantage points¶

-If the connection appears to be up according to the logs, but it doesn’t work from the LAN, try it from the firewall itself.
-These tests may be easily performed using the Diagnostics > Ping page on the firewall.
+If the connection appears to be up according to the logs, but it does not work from a host on the LAN, try it from the firewall itself.
+These tests may be easily performed by the Diagnostics > Ping page in the GUI.

-First test using the inside interface being used for OpenVPN internal traffic connections (typically LAN) as the ping source.
-If that doesn’t work, try again using the default source address so that the firewall will source the ping from the OpenVPN interface itself.
+First test using the inside interface involved in handling OpenVPN internal traffic as the ping source.
+This is typically the LAN interface.
+If that does not work, try again using the default source address so that the firewall will source the ping from the OpenVPN interface itself.